 Why am I telling you all of this?
 ToLearnFrench.com has over 360 dictées for you to practice listening to French.
 Click on one of them and practice writing out what you hear.
 Each also has an answer key for you to check what you heard (and make sure you made all those pesky agreements properly!)

 Run by the French translator and teacher Laura K. Lawless, Lawless French offers many resources for conquering French grammar, speaking and listening.
 Its listening exercises are for learners of all levels, with topics such as travel, geography and history.
 For each level of proficiency, Lawless French offers tests so that learners can know what level they are at, and make appropriate study changes accordingly.

 Translated to “Sky Brittany,” this website offers an array of exercises that allow learners to prepare for French exams.
 Even if you don’t have any formal tests scheduled, this website is still a fantastic tool for learners.
-The exercises span both reading comprehension and listening comprehension, and they are catered toward the different levels of the Common European Framework of Reference standard for language learning.
+The exercises span reading comprehension, listening comprehension and writing, and they cover levels A1 (beginner) to B1 (intermediate) of the Common European Framework of Reference standard for language learning.

 This website has been a personal favorite of mine not only for learning French, but also for the other Indo-European languages that have tutorials on ielanguages.com.
 Though there are tutorials for almost 15 languages, French is the primary focus and has the largest amount of resources, which include a French language tutorial and an e-book on informal and spoken French.
 Both of these products come with audio files that feature different samples of native French speech.